 In addition to proteins, insects present in insect kibble also contain fats, carbohydrates, and vitamins.
 Couple this with the added nutritional value provided by potatoes, oats, and seaweed and you get pet food that is balanced and rich in nutrients.

 Moreover, according to Yora, their insect kibble contains parsley and pumpkin.
-Parsley improves kidney health while pumpkin ensures an adequate supply of dietary fibers to keep the digestive system running smoothly.
+Parsley improves kidney health while pumpkin ensures an adequate supply of dietary fibers to keep your dog’s digestive system running smoothly.

 Another good thing about Yora insect food is that it uses probiotics like Brewer’s yeast and chicory to promote the growth of good bacteria in the stomach.
 This means your pooch will have improved digestion and firm stools.